h01ger/piuparts/README.txt

 'is_testable_' - before *installing* your package.
-If this script returns a non-zero return value, the installation of the package will be skipped, but the test will be reported as successful.
+If this script returns a non-zero return value, the installation of the package will be skipped.
+With a return value of 1 the test will be reported as successful, but with a return value if 2 it will be reported as failed.
 Use this to flag packages that cannot be be tested with piuparts by design (e.g. usrmerge), require not publicly available external ressources (e.g. some downloader packages) or are broken beyond repair (e.g. buggy packages in archived releases).
+Use the return value of 2 for seriously broken packages that can break piuparts.

 'pre_install_' - before *installing* your package.
 Depending on the test, this may be run multiple times.
 The PIUPARTS_TEST and